gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Sonar plugin has been removed

 The legacy Sonar plugin has been removed from the Gradle distribution.
-It is superceded by [the official plugin from SonarQube](http://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner+for+Gradle).
+It is superseded by [the official plugin from SonarQube](http://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner+for+Gradle).

 ### The eclipse-cdt plugin has been removed